aaron9589/esphome-for-model-railroading/jmri-mqtt-verification-guide.md

 For example, entering `Kiama/Up XOver` as the Hardware Address produces:
 - **System Name:** `MSKiama/Up XOver`
-- **MQTT topic:** `trains/track/sensor/Kiama/Up XOver` (with MQTT Channel `trains/track/sensor/`)
+- **MQTT topic:** `trains/track/sensor/Kiama/Up XOver` (MQTT Channel `trains/` + Sensor receive topic `track/sensor/` + hardware address)

-To find the right Hardware Address, look at `block_1_topic` in your `block_detectors.yaml` and strip the MQTT Channel prefix (shown in JMRI Preferences).
+To find the right Hardware Address, look at `block_1_topic` in your `block_detectors.yaml` and strip the MQTT Channel and Sensor receive topic values (both shown in JMRI Preferences → Additional Connection Settings).
 For example, if:

 ```
 block_1_topic: "trains/track/sensor/Kiama/Up XOver"
 ```

-and your Sensor receive topic middle is `track/sensor/`, enter just the hardware address portion — the part that identifies this specific sensor on your layout:
+and your MQTT Channel is `trains/` and Sensor receive topic is `track/sensor/`, enter just the hardware address portion — the part that identifies this specific sensor on your layout:

 ```
 Kiama/Up XOver
 ```

-JMRI will publish and subscribe to the full topic by combining Channel + middle + hardware address.
+JMRI assembles the full topic by combining MQTT Channel + Sensor receive topic + hardware address.

 | Field | Value | Notes |
 |---|---|---|